otammato/backup_and_restore/README.md

 <br><br>

 ### 1.4.
 Fallover<br>
-Let's assume that entries with "0" were deleted by mistake
+Let's assume that entries with "0" were deleted or table dropped by mistake

 ```
 DELETE FROM mytable WHERE number=0;